jmnarloch/modelmapper-spring-boot-starter/README.md

 ## Setup

-In order to add  to your project simply add this dependency to your classpath:
+In order to add ModelMapper to your project simply add this dependency to your classpath:

 ```xml
 <dependency>